morganick/maestrodisabledbug/README.md

 2. Build the iOS application `npm run ios`
 3. Build the Android application `npm run android`

-You should now have `android/` and `ios` directories with built applications in your simulator/device and emulator/device.
+You should now have `android/` and `ios/` directories with built applications in your simulator and emulator.

 ## Running the Test